 The chapters outlined below align with the stages of our methodology as depicted in the table shown above.
 We are adding new articles every month to complete our chapters, so remember to bookmark this page to read our latest.

-Become familiar with the concepts and tools designed to help you organize your spending such as AWS Organizations, Cost Explorer, Cost and Usage Reports, and Cost Allocation Tags.Read Chapter 1
+Become familiar with the concepts and tools designed to help you organize your spending such as AWS Organizations, Cost Explorer, Cost, Usage Reports, and Cost Allocation Tags.Read Chapter 1